Egton Manor: Foster family

 Over time three of the Foster brothers sold their interest in the estate, leaving the youngest John Foster the sole owner.
 The Fosters were philanthropic landowners, rebuilding many of the estate's agricultural buildings and providing the community with a new church, St Hilda's Church, Egton and a new school.

 20th century

 Egton Manor was enlarged in 1913, with extensions and rebuilding in herringbone-tooled sandstone.
-On the death of John Foster the estate was inherited by his son Kenneth Foster, and later by his son Simon Foster.
+On the death of John Foster the estate was inherited by his son Martin Foster, and later by his son Simon Foster.
 On 19 February 1952 Egton Manor became a Grade II Listed Building.
 In 1979 major remodelling and partial demolition took place.
 Since around 1980 the Estate has been run as a commercial operation.